kkoch986/sourcemap-lookup/README.md

 	-B		 The number of lines to print before the target line.
 Default is 5.
 	-C		 The number of lines to print before and after the target line.
 If supplied, -A and -B are ignored.
 	-s <sourcepath>,
 	--source-path=<sourcepath>	Provide a path to the actual source files, this will be used to find the file to use when printing the lines from the source file.
-Default is ../../
+Default is ./
 ```

 # Example output

-Ran the following command: `sourcemap-lookup build/v2.0.19/product.js:24673:19 -s ./` to get this output:
+Ran the following command: `sourcemap-lookup build/v2.0.19/product.js:24673:19` to get this output:

 ```